 - Official weather forecast and weather warnings - for Bloomington

-- Regional weather radar - from Weather Underground
+- Weather radar - from National Weather Service Indianapolis Office

 - RadarScope - nice weather app for tracking storms